 Bigg Boss 13: Asim's Brother & Friend Slam Tehseen For His Racist Comments; Tehseen’s Wife Reacts

 Bigg Boss 13's Asim Riaz is one of the favourite contestants among the audiences.
 But he has often been targeted by his inmates.
-During a recent task, Mahira Sharma tried to pull Asim's pants and Shehnaz Gill threw box at him.
+During a recent task, Mahira Sharma tried to pull Asim's pants and Shehnaz Gill threw a box at him.
 Recently, political analyst Tehseen Poonawala was seen mocking Asim for modelling for innerwear and said he could 'hire 100s like him'.
 Although Tehseen apologised to Asim right after the incident, his words haven't gone well with the Kashmiri model's fans, who demanded justice and trended #JusticeForAsim on Twitter.
 Asim's brother Umar and friend Shruti Tuli had also slammed the political analyst on social media for his racist comments.
 Now, Tehseen's wife Monicka Vadera Poonawalla has come out in support of him.

-Asim’s Brother Slam Tehseen
+Asim’s Brother Umar Slams Tehseen

 Asim's brother Umar, who is a surgeon, had slammed Tehseen in his post.
 He wrote, "The way Tehseen Poonawala mocked asim was way out of the league.
 Bullying him from where he comes from, career, walk was totally unacceptable.
 Being a social media activist and a public speaker, i respected him and expected more.
 But Asim didn't say anything to him makes me feel proud of my brother.
 Way to go bro.
 U have won hearts by your patience and keep doing that.
 More power to you bro." - (sic)

-Asim’s Friend Shruti Tuli Slam Tehseen
+Asim’s Friend Shruti Tuli Spits Fire At Tehseen

 Asim's friend, Shruti Tuli also slammed Tehseen in an open letter.
 She wrote, "I never thought I'll write anything about BB13 because honestly I felt it was none of my business until now.
 Someone is acting very Racist on the basis ofAsim's @asimriaz77.official background.
 He thinks he can hire 100-150 people like him.
 He didn't stop here.
 He chose to bash whole modeling industry and models, saying we( here: he ) put makeup in Underwear.
 And then walks in a certain way.
 What type of behaviour is this?
 How can you bully someone on the basis of background and profession." - (sic)